isomerpages/np-infosite/pages/Notebook Specifications.md

 description: ""
 ---
 <blockquote>
-<p>If your course requires a Windows notebook, you may be required to use
+<p>If your course requires a Windows notebook, you should NOT purchase an
-Windows-based software that is not compatible with Apple's Mac operating system.</p>
+Apple MacBook.
+Your course's Windows-based software may not be compatible with Apple's Mac Operating System.</p>
 <p></p>
 </blockquote>
 <table>